This post is part of the series 'Vulnerabilities'. Be sure to check out the rest of the blog posts of the series!

 #How to guard against it?

-• Add a cookie.
-When the page is created, the server sends a cookie.
-When submitting the client returns it and the server checks that the content of the cookie is identical to what it generated.
+<input id="a" name="a" type="hidden" value="hjkguyez721g45654gfd12cwx400huiyu" /> - similar in concept to a CAPTCHA. - Add a cookie.
+When the page is served, the server sends a cookie containing a token.
+When the client submits the form, it returns the cookie and the server verifies that its value matches what it generated.

 Do you have a question or a suggestion about this post?
 Contact me!